Supply Chain Analysis

 A resilient 2027 Vaca Muerta supply base will likely look like this:

-See Frac Sand Suppliers in Argentina: Market Map for the supplier landscape, and Malargüe silica deposits for in-basin context.
+See Frac Sand Suppliers in Argentina: Market Map for the supplier map, and Malargüe silica deposits for in-basin context.

 What this means commercially

-For a regional supplier sitting at 30 km from Rincón de los Sauces, the commercial opportunity is not to replace the Ibicuy corridor wholesale — it is to capture the marginal ton.
+For a regional supplier sitting at 35 km from the Vaca Muerta wellhead, the commercial opportunity is not to replace the Ibicuy corridor wholesale, it is to capture the marginal ton.
 Each well that shifts to an in-basin source relieves ~50-80 rail-car-equivalents of congestion and saves the operator US$30-60/ton delivered.
 Gains shared across buyer and seller.

 Operator-side commentary

 Publicly, North Zone operators including YPF, Vista, Tecpetrol and Pan American have emphasized supply chain diversification in 2025 investor communications.
-Chevron — historically an active participant in regional contracting around Loma Campana — has equally been reported to evaluate regional sources.
-See Chevron Argentina frac sand and YPF proppant sources.
+International supermajor operators active around Loma Campana have equally been reported to evaluate regional sources.
+See Vaca Muerta operator sourcing and YPF proppant sources.

 Evaluating an investment in Argentine frac sand?